Trump Makes STUNNING 180 on Russia–Ukraine War & TORCHES the UN in EPIC Rant - SF639

 We're on Rumble, of course.

-We're talking about the ever shifting, ever-changing world.
+We're talking about the ever-shifting, ever-changing world.

-Are you Jake?
+Are you, Jake?

-Are you ready to I don't know if I've ever ready to better get ready?
+I don't know if I've ever ready to you better get ready.

 I mean, I wouldn't be surprised.

-I mean, like I he got to do.
+I mean, like, he could do.

 I mean, this is an extraordinary item.